sorbet/sorbet/gems/sorbet/README.md

 - `SRB_SORBET_EXE`

   Overrides the `sorbet` executable used by all calls to `srb tc`.
-  (The default is to find and use the version inside the `'sorbet-static'` gem)
+  (The default is to find and use the version inside the `'sorbet-static'` gem.)

 - `XDG_CACHE_HOME`

   The `srb` command keeps a cache of `sorbet-typed` on disk.
-The cache will either be in a subfolder of `$XDG_CACHE_HOME` if set or of `$HOME/.cache/` if not set.
+Setting `XDG_CACHE_HOME` will change the folder where the `sorbet-typed` cache will be.
+(The default when this is unset is to use `$HOME/.cache/`.)

 - `SRB_SORBET_TYPED_REVISION`

   Pin the sorbet-typed cache to a specific revision.
-By default, fetches and uses the latest `master` commit.
+(The default is to fetch and use the latest `master` commit.)

 ## Running locally